toonetown/build-boost/README.md

  * Visual Studio 2017 (or 2015)
      * Make sure and install `Programming Languages | Visual C++ | Common Tools for Visual C++ 2017` as well
+     * If you have both 2017 and 2015 installed, you can select to build for 2015 by setting `SET BOOST_BUILD_TOOLSET=msvc-14.0` prior to running the `build.bat` file.

 To build for Android: